Malwood Sawmills

 Graded lumber will be available from Malwood Sawmills in the future.

 In the past, when a timber was called a 2×4 [or “two-by-four”], it actually measured 2 inches by 4 inches.
-Now, most timber is milled (rough cut) to 2″ x 4” (= Nominal size) and then it is planed for a smoother surface and finished ( = Actual size) making a 2×4 measure only 1 1/2″ by 3 1/2″ unless it is classes as rough lumber.
+Now, most timber is milled (rough cut) to 2″ x 4” (= Nominal size) and then it is planed for a smoother surface and finished ( = Actual size) making a 2×4 measure only 1 1/2″ by 3 1/2″ unless it is classed as rough lumber.
+We sell rough lumber in a full 2*4 and a1.5*3.5 which is much less expensive.

 Our dimensional lumber is true to size offering up to 40% more material!
 Ask for details.